helidon-io/helidon/docs/mp/guides/mp-tutorial.md

 ```

 - This class is annotated with `Path` which sets the path for this resource as `/greet`.
 - The `RequestScoped` annotation defines that this bean is request scoped.
 The request scope is active only for the duration of one web service invocation, and it is destroyed at the end of that invocation.
-You can learn more about scopes and contexts, and how they are used from the [Specification](https://jakarta.ee/specifications/cdi/4.0/jakarta-cdi-spec-4.0.html).
+You can learn more about scopes and contexts, and how they are used from the [Specification][specification].
 - A `public JsonObject getDefaultMessage()` method is defined which is annotated with `GET`, meaning it will accept the HTTP GET method.
 It is also annotated with `Produces(MediaType.APPLICATION_JSON)` which declares that this method will return JSON data.
 - The method body creates a JSON object containing a single object named "message" with the content "Hello World".
 This method will be expanded and improved later in the tutorial.